Established in 1992

-Principal Ombudsman Caroline Wayman told the BBC that under the rules, there is no doubt fees and charges triggered by mis-sold PPI premiums have to be refunded to customers.
-"If a fee is the result of the mis-sold PPI, it should be given back, and if it's not included, that would be a mistake," said Ms Wayman.
-Ms Wayman says credit card customers who suspect their fees and charges were left out of their compensation calculations should go back to their banks to ask what happened.
-"If you're not satisfied with the answer, bring it to the ombudsman and we can see what we can do," she said.
+Principal Ombudsman told the BBC that under the rules, there is no doubt fees and charges triggered by mis-sold PPI premiums have to be refunded to customers.
+"If a fee is the result of the mis-sold PPI, it should be given back, and if it's not included, that would be a mistake," she said that credit card customers who suspect their fees and charges were left out of their compensation calculations should go back to their banks to ask what happened.
+"If you're not satisfied with the answer, bring it to the ombudsman and we can see what we can do."
 FOS has handled about a million PPI compensation cases, with some 400,000 more still in the pipeline.
 Last year, FOS took on 1,000 new staff to help deal with that backlog.
 That caseload is now likely to grow.
-But Mr D'Arcy says the Financial Conduct Authority should take the initiative and instructs banks that "charges and the interest on them should be repaid to each and every customer in each and every case" – 5th June 2014 - .BBC News & Business.
+But the Financial Conduct Authority should take the initiative and instructs banks that "charges and the interest on them should be repaid to each and every customer in each and every case" – 5th June 2014 - .BBC News & Business.

 Eddy Weatherill comments: " The banks cheated many of their customers by imposing PPI on them and are continuing to cheat them on PPI compensation payouts (as we said they would when we said: "We can see this bill for compensation growing by the minute as banks attempt to reduce their exposure to PPI claims by fair means or foul - you decide which - would you trust them to be fair?" - 11 June 2013).
 Of course we do not anticipate that banks will start being fair - they got away with cheating customers a long time ago and then just continued - because they could.